lianfanghua/flutter_editable_table/README.md

       "editable": false,
       "input_decoration": {"min_lines": 1, "max_lines": 1, "max_length": 64, "hint_text": "Please input"},
-      "constrains": { // [TextFormField] constrains, when [type] is int/float, and [editable] is [true], it will take effect "minimum": 0, // The minimum value to input, when input less then this value will replaced with this value(it will affect the keyboard type)
+      "constrains": { // [TextFormField] constrains, when [type] is int/float, and [editable] is [true], it will take effect "required": true, // Required to fill, default value is [false], if [true] but this field not fill, it will return [false] when you get `isFilled`
+        "minimum": 0, // The minimum value to input, when input less then this value will replaced with this value(it will affect the keyboard type)
         "maximum": 99999999 // The maximum value to input, when input grater then this value will replaced with this value },